 VETERAN’S DAY TRIBUTE AT FORT CLINCH

 An excellent program at Fort Clinch is their annual tribute to Veterans in November each year.
-It’s a wonderful historic production featuring soldiers of different periods in American History definitely worth seeing.
-You’ll experience a timeline of about 18 representations of soldiers from American conflicts, firing authentic guns, with representative music of each era playing, and a narrator educating the audience.
-This is a very worthwhile, historic show, and great learning experience for kids.
-Rather than an entry fee, for this event the park usually requests folks bring some canned foods to donate to the needy.
+It’s a wonderful historic production featuring soldiers of different periods in American History and worth seeing.
+You’ll also experience soldiers from various American conflicts firing authentic guns of the time period.
+This is a great learning experience for adults and kids alike.
+Rather than an entry fee, for this event the park usually requests visitors bring some canned foods to donate to the needy.

 CAMPING AT FORT CLINCH STATE PARK

 If you like camping, you are in for a real treat!
 Pitch a tent at Fort Clinch, or bring your RV for a campsite next to the Atlantic Ocean or by the Amelia River.
 The riverfront campground is lovely, a place where you’ll see spectacular sunsets from the riverbank and shrimp boats passing by.
 The Fort Clinch campground also offers a nice bathhouse facility — the park does a good job keeping it clean.
 Book online camping reservations at Fort Clinch via Reserve America.